GChristensen/feedxcavator2/README.md

 the later should be used for heavy feeds fetched in the background.
-Functions defined with `defextractor` are called during the direct feed URL request by an aggregator (processing time of foreground GAE instance requests is limited to one minute), functions defined with `defbackground` are called in background tasks defined by `deftask` macro (the tasks are executed by GAE backend instances with no time limit).
+Functions defined with `defextractor` are called during the direct feed URL request by an aggregator (processing time of foreground GAE instance requests is limited to one minute), functions defined with `defbackground` are called in the background tasks defined by `deftask` macro (the tasks are executed by GAE backend instances with no time limit).
-For the feeds with `defbackground` extractors feed link request will return RSS stored earlier by the task (you don't need anyhow bother on this or specify this in feed settings, all is resolved by DSL), so RSS will change only after the next task execution.
+For the feeds with `defbackground` extractors feed link request will return RSS stored earlier by the task (you don't need to bother on this or specify this in the feed settings, all is resolved by DSL), so RSS will change only after the next task execution.

-An extractor should return a collection of headline maps with the following fields:
+An extractor should return a collection of maps (each representing a headline) with the following fields:
 ```clojure
 {
   :title "headline title"